-For the meat, we prepared 2 tri tip roasts, using the Bladed Meat Tenderizer to get the meat nice and tender, and ready for grilling.
+For the meat, we prepared 2 tri tip roasts, using the OXO Meat Tenderizer to get the meat nice and tender, and ready for grilling.
 (It also improved the flavor of your meat!)

 With these ingredients, we prepared each tri tip roast, wrapped it in plastic wrap, and stored it in the fridge for a couple days before grilling.
 We have found that for best cooking results, remove the loins from the refrigerator, and let them come to room temperature before grilling.